Fraction-like rates from preferential voting

+As we will see, the conditions of single-choice voting consistency, continuity and unanimous decomposition are satisfied by a celebrated method that was introduced in 1929 by Ernst Zermelo in the context of chess tournaments~\cite{ze}.
+However, Zermelo's method by itself does not comply with the Condorcet principle.
+In~fact, it need not give the largest fraction to an option that is placed first by more than half of the voters.
+For instance, in the case of example (\ref{eq:ex1}--\ref{eq:llull1}) it gives the following fractions: \cand{a}: 0.303, \cand{b}: 0.387, \cand{c}: 0.201 \cand{d}: 0.109, where \cand{b} gets the largest fraction in spite of the fact that \cand{a} has a majority of first placings.
+As we will show in this article, this problem disappears when Zermelo's method is preceded by the \dfc{CLC~projection} that is introduced in~\cite{crc, cri} (`CLC' stands for ``Continuous Llull-Condorcet'').
+In~the case of (\ref{eq:ex1}--\ref{eq:llull1}), this combined procedure gives the following results: \cand{a}:~0.323, \cand{b}: 0.288, \cand{c}: 0.217 \cand{d}:~0.173.

-By putting together these facts, namely, the good properties of the CLC projection followed by the method of mean preference scores, the compatibility between mean preference scores and strengths when the matrix has a CLC~structure, and the suitability of the strengths as mixing fractions, we will obtain a rating method that combines the following properties: fraction character, compliance with a majority principle, clone consistency, and continuity with respect to the data. \ensep To our knowledge, the existing literature does not offer any other rating method with these properties.
+The resulting method, that is, the CLC~projection followed by Zermelo's method, combines, among others, the following properties: fraction character, including the above-mentioned conditions of single-choice voting consistency and unanimous decomposition, continuity with respect to the original preference scores, and compliance with the Condorcet-Smith principle. \ensep To~our knowledge, the previous literature does not offer any other rating method with these properties.